Izan-Sola/DiscordHyLily/README.md

   - Add the new tool calls
   - Avoid error replies or "None" replies at all costs, if querying fails, query the other database, and if it also fails answer normally, for edge cases.
+  - If no info is found when querying the persistent knowledge database, consider if adding the info she was asked about, and then reply normally
   - Add chat history to system prompt, tell her in context which user is talking to her, who is the user talking about, etc...
+Let her clearly know
+    Who is talking to her, who is the user replying or talking about.

 # HyLilty DISCORD Bot version data overview: